bh-projects/TI-BH-EDU-board-kit/README.md

 <center><img src="./pic.jpg" width =50%></center>

 *(Note) This kit does not include TI Launchpad boards as is in the picture.
-A TI Launchpad was shown just for reference to show how it is to be mounted.*
+A TI Launchpad was shown just for reference to show how it can be be mounted.*
  <br />
 <br />